Science Fiction Poetry

 Inspired by Star Trek in 1972

-… he enters, pries my mouth with a flickering tongue,
+… He enters, pries my mouth with a flickering tongue,

 nibbles my Vulcan earlobes …